keycloak/keycloak-operator/README.md

 A Kubernetes Operator based on the Operator SDK for syncing resources in Keycloak.

 ## Current status
 Currently in development.
 Will eventually replace https://github.com/integr8ly/keycloak-operator

+# Documentation
+The documentation might be found in the  [docs](./docs/README.asciidoc) directory.

 ## Supported Custom Resources
 | *CustomResourceDefinition*                        | *Description*                                            |